ἄδικος.net

 This site is generated using Hugo, a lightweight, fast, yet incredibly versatile static-site generator written in Go.
 Check out my post on Hugo for more information.
 That post is geared towards people wanting to update their Hugo site on a tablet or multiple devices, but it also talks a bit about setting Hugo up in general.
 I really love its simplicity, especially compared to something like WordPress.
 Still loving it even a couple of years later!

 If you’re interested in chill, relaxing games, please check out my Chill Games post.
 A friend inspired me to compile the list, and I’m trying to add to it all the time.
 Feel free to provide suggestions!
-I’m trying to update it more often whenever I can.
+I’m trying to update it more often, as I know it sorely needs updates.

 • LibreTranslate: LibreTranslate is meant to be a self-hosted Google Translate replacement.
 As far as I know, it currently supports around 60 languages, and is very nice to use once it’s set up.